 Technology is taking over the business world.
 When companies don’t adapt, they fall behind.
 This is why tech stocks are a great place to invest.
-And already, the world’s top companies are tech giants… but there’s still plenty of money on the table.
+Many of the world’s top companies are tech giants… but there’s still plenty of money to be made.

 Technology Speed to Delivery

 Discovering fire helped us explore and live in new parts of the world.
 Flames fended off savage animals.
-And fire killed parasites in our food.
-As a result, our life expectancy surged.
+And fire killed parasites in food.
+As a result, life expectancy surged.

-The invention of fire pushed us into a new age… but it was slow-moving.
+The invention of fire pushed mankind into a new age… but it was slow-moving.
 It took thousands of years to harness fire throughout the world.
-Great inventions have since spread much faster.
+However, great inventions have since spread much faster.

 Building Great Wealth With Tech Innovation

 It used to take generations to amass a fortune.
 It took John D. Rockefeller a lifetime to build his oil empire.
-But new technologies today forge billionaires in a few years.
+But new technologies today forge billionaires seemingly overnight.

-Developers in their garages – or dorm rooms – can create software that leads to billion-dollar companies.
+Developers in their garages – or dorm rooms – can now create software that leads to billion-dollar companies.
 For example, Mark Zuckerberg founded Facebook in 2004.
 Then in 2012, it went public with a peak valuation at $104 billion.
-That’s huge, and since its IPO, the market cap has climbed above $500 billion.
+And since its IPO (and name change to Meta), the market cap has climbed above $500 billion.

 There’s big opportunity – and money – in early-stage investing and public tech stocks.
-They’re moving fast, and anyone can get in on the action.
+They’re moving fast.
+And these days, anyone can get in on the action.

 Top Tech Stocks to Watch

 The first few U.S. publicly traded companies to reach the $1 trillion were all tech stocks.
 Apple won the trillion-dollar race and was followed by Amazon and Microsoft.
+While Apple won the race, they are now second to microsoft.
 The list below shows 10 of the top tech companies:

 - Apple (Nasdaq: AAPL)